 6. Let the warranty Administrator inspect your RV.

 If the warranty Administrator wants to have your RV inspected to verify the condition of the RV and determine if there are any pre-existing conditions, let them inspect.
-If an independent inspector chosen by the Administrator doesn't document pre-existing conditons, there is less chance of a claims denial on that basis.
+If an independent inspector chosen by the Administrator doesn't document pre-existing conditions, there is less chance of a claims denial on that basis.
 Also, sometimes the inspectors might bring your attention to a problem you were unaware of.

 7. Try not make claims too soon after the contract purchase.